haoyanlgd/cse15l-lab-reports/index.md

     ![Image](lsnoarg.PNG)

 Note:
-    Shows the next level files on the current directory.
-Shows what files/directories are in your working directory.
+    Shows the immediate subdirectories or files that are in your current working directory.
+Without arguments it shows what files or directories are avalible in your current working directory.

 &nbsp;